canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 (also known as d-i).

 Autoinstalls differ from preseeds in the following ways:
- * the format is different (yaml vs debconf-set-selections)
+ * The format is different: autoinstalls use YAML instead of the preseed debconf-set-selections
- * when the answer to a question is not present in a preseed, d-i stops and asks the user for input.
-Autoinstalls are not like this:  by default, if there is any autoinstall configuration at all, the installer takes the default for any unanswered question (and fails if there is no default).
+ * When the answer to a question is not present in a preseed, d-i stops and asks the user for input.
+By comparison, if there is any autoinstall configuration at all, the autoinstall takes the default for any unanswered question (and fails if there is no default).
- * You can designate particular sections in the configuration as "interactive", which means the installer will still stop and ask about those.
+ * You can designate particular sections in the autoinstall configuration as "interactive", which means the installer will still stop and ask about those.

 Providing the autoinstall configuration
 =======================================

-There are 2 methods of providing the autoinstall configuration:
+There are 2 ways to provide the autoinstall configuration:
  * Carried as part of cloud-config
  * Directly on the install media

 Autoinstall by way of cloud-config
 ----------------------------------

-The suggested method of providing autoinstall to the Ubuntu installer is by way of cloud-init.
+The suggested way of providing autoinstall config to the Ubuntu installer is via cloud-init.
 This allows the configuration to be applied to the installer without having to modify the install media.

 The autoinstall config is provided via cloud-init configuration, which is almost endlessly flexible.
-In most scenarios the easiest way will be to provide user-data via the :external+cloud-init:ref:`datasource_nocloud` data source.
+In most scenarios the easiest way will be to provide user data via the :external+cloud-init:ref:`datasource_nocloud` data source.

 When providing autoinstall via cloud-init, the autoinstall config is provided as :external+cloud-init:ref:`user_data_formats-cloud_config`.
 This means we need a :code:`#cloud-config` header.
 The autoinstall directives are placed under a top level :code:`autoinstall` key, like so: